syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-mathematical-equation.md

 ![Mathematical equation in Microsoft Word document](WorkingwithMathematicalEquation_images/Mathematical Equation.png)

-N> You can use mathematical equation only in documents that are saved in the Open XML Format and cannot be used in the Word 97-2003 document (.doc) format.

 ## Types of equation

 The following different structures of equation can be created by using the Essential DocIO.